 Remove the syrup from the heat and add the lemon juice.
 Stir and let thicken and cool a bit before using it.

-- 8 – 12 Fresh Apricots depending on size
+- 10 Fresh Apricots more or less, depending on size

 - 1/4 cup Water

-- 1/3 cup Sugar more if you like it sweeter
+- 1/3 cup Granulated Sugar more if you like it sweeter

 - 1/2 teaspoon Allspice *or choice of other spice